bevy-logging/bevy_logging/src/chapter_4.md

 ```

 ### The level field
-The level field in the log plugin is a quick way to globally set all logs.
+The level field in the log plugin is a quick way to set all logs globally.
 A major use case is having release and debug modes with different log levels.

 ### Adding our own logging
-Ok so lets add in our own startup warning message, warning because only they and errors will show.
+Ok, so let's add in our own startup warning message, warning because only they and errors will show.
-We can print a warn message using Tracings supplied macros
+We can print a `Warn` message using Tracing's supplied macros

 ```rust